 Adult cats don’t meow to communicate with each other — they save the meowing for people.
 Cats meow to greet us, ask for food, and let us know when something’s wrong.
 All cats meow, but some do it much more than others.
-Read on to learn why cats meow, when it may be a problem, and how you can train your pet to be less vocal.
+Read on to learn the reasons behind a cat’s meow, when it may be a problem, and how you can train your pet to be less vocal.

 Cats may vocalize for any number of reasons, but meowing is much different than hissing.
 Here are a few of the most common motives behind your kitty’s meowing.